wmeints/effective-llm-applications/manuscript/09-prompt-chaining-workflows.md

 - Testing approaches for prompt chains
 - Optimizations of the prompt chain workflow

-Let's discuss why you would choose a prompt chain workflow over a plain chat solution.
+Let's start by discussing why you would choose a prompt chain workflow.

 ## Why use a prompt chain workflow

-It's hard to imagine you'd need workflows with all the power of modern LLMs.
-There are two schools of thought running around the internet about this.
+To understand the importance of a prompt chain, we need to first talk about what a prompt chain is.
+A prompt chain is a linear workflow that uses two or more steps in the form of prompts after each other.
+Usually, we feed output from the first prompt into a second prompt.
+Prompt chains don't have to be prompts only; you can mix and match prompts with tools to create more complicated ones.

-One school of thought is that prompt engineering is the golden solution to everything.
-The idea here is that we can use chain-of-thought prompts, in-context learning, and detailed instructions to create complicated responses.
-However, the prompts are rarely stable and quite hard to maintain.
+Not everyone likes workflows, though.
+Many believe that prompt engineering is the golden solution to everything.
+We can create complicated responses using chain-of-thought prompts, in-context learning, and detailed instructions.
+With recent developments in LLMs, you can get pretty far with prompts.
+However, the more complicated prompts are rarely stable and hard to maintain.
 The more complex and unfocused the prompt, the harder it becomes to get a reasonable answer.

-The other school of thought focuses on agentic AI and thinks that agents are powerful enough to figure out a solid workflow independently.
-The idea is that agents can use LLMs to build a plan for solving a task and then execute that plan to solve the task.
+Other people dislike building workflows because they think AI agents are powerful enough to figure out a solid workflow independently.
+The idea is that agents can use LLMs to construct a plan for solving a task and then execute that plan to solve the task.
 While this sounds like a flexible solution, it rarely works how we want.
 We're not yet in an era where agents are stable enough to solve complex problems because the reasoning capabilities of LLMs aren't stable enough.

 Right now, it's much easier and much faster to build a workflow than an agent when you know how to solve a problem that you need to solve repeatedly.
 Let me explain why.